VrindaKhemka/Data-Analysis-Portfolio/README.md

 Description: Performed Exploratory Data Analysis (EDA) that included Price Trend Analysis, customer behavior, and demographic analysis.
 Created a preprocessing pipeline and compared the performance of several machine learning models for test predictions: XGBoost, Random Forest, Decision Tree, and Logistic Regression.

-## Wealth SImulation of different economies
+## Wealth Simulation of different economies

 ### [Link to the repository](https://github.com/VrindaKhemka/WealthSimulation)